iamyounix/msimagb460_tomahawk/README.md

     - ResizeGpuBars - number - `-1`
     - TscSyncTimeout - number - `0`
     > **Note**: Other than above is `No`

+### BIOS Settings

+- **Disable**

+  - Fast Boot
+  - Secure Boot
+  - VT-d (can be enabled if you set DisableIoMapper to YES)
+  - CSM
+  - Intel SGX (enable if multiboot on linux)
+  - Intel Platform Trust
+  - CFG Lock

+- **Enable**

+  - VT-x Tech (DisableIOMapper = Yes)
+  - VT-d Tech (DisableIOMapper = Yes)
+  - Above 4G Decoding
+  - Quirks (ResizeAppleGpuBars is set to `0` if this is enabled)
+  - Hyper-Threading
+  - EHCI/XHCI Hand-off
+  - OS type: Windows 8.1/10 UEFI Mode (some motherboards may require "Other OS" instead)
+  - DVMT Pre-Allocated(iGPU Memory): 64MB
+  - AHCI Mode

 ### Changelog